nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [SwiftyStoreKit](https://github.com/bizz84/SwiftyStoreKit) - Lightweight In App Purchases framework for iOS, tvOS, watchOS, macOS, and Mac Catalyst.
 - [ReactiveKit](https://github.com/ReactiveCocoa/ReactiveSwift) - Streams of values over time.
 - [Swift Atomics](https://github.com/apple/swift-atomics) - Implements an atomics library for Swift, providing atomic operations for a variety of Swift types, including integers and pointer values.
+- [EFQRCode](https://github.com/EFPrefix/EFQRCode) - Lightweight, pure-Swift library for generating pretty QRCode image with input watermark or icon and recognizing QRCode from image.

 ## Other (not lib)